Ronald26/neon-wallet/README.md

 Setup:

-- `yarn install` - Installing node dependencies
+- `npm run install` - Installing node dependencies
   - If you get any errors related to the node-hid package, please check installation instructions here: https://github.com/node-hid/node-hid#compiling-from-source.
 On Linux you may need to run `sudo apt install libusb-1.0-0 libusb-1.0-0-dev`, for example.
 - `./node_modules/.bin/electron -v` confirm electron is version 1.8.4
 - Electron may take anywhere from 10 to 15 seconds to fully start using the commands below.
 Be patient.

 Developing:

-- `yarn dev` - Start the application in development mode with hot reloading enabled
+- `npm run dev` - Start the application in development mode with hot reloading enabled
-  - There is a known condition that may arise on Linux systems where `yarn dev` builds but Neon never opens.
-Try using `yarn dev >/dev/null`.
+  - There is a known condition that may arise on Linux systems where `npm run dev` builds but Neon never opens.
+Try using `npm run dev >/dev/null`.

 Running (for production):

-- `yarn assets`
+- `npm run assets`
-- `yarn start`
+- `npm run start`

 Testing:

-- `yarn test` or `yarn run test-watch` for live testing.
+- `npm run test` or `npm run run test-watch` for live testing.

 ### Support